The healthcare industry is ever growing and there is a lot to consider when it comes to healthcare marketing, branding, and website design.

-There is nothing worse than thinking you’re getting a simple smooth customer journey, only to find out the branding doesn’t match up, copy is confusing and overcomplicated, and the website looks more like luxury private practice rather than a medical equipment organisation.
+There is nothing worse than thinking you’re getting a simple smooth customer journey, only to find out the branding doesn’t match up, copy is confusing and overcomplicated, and the website looks more like a luxury private practice rather than a medical equipment organisation.

 If you’re branded as being accessible and affordable follow through with this into the visual side of your branding!

-Make sure everything down to the colours you use on your social media icons link to who you are.
+Make sure everything down to the colours you use on your social media icons link to exactly who you are.